ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Pay, did these fingers delve the mine,
+Or wiih the envied rubies shine !
+To hew the rock, or wear the gem,
-thing now avail to them;
+&#x27;an nothing now avail to them;
 Hut if the page of Truth they sought,
 Or comfort to the mr.urncr brought,
 Those hands shall meed a richer claim